new StopWatch(autoStartopt)

 # resume() → {this}

-Captures a fresh start timestamp while keeping previous elapsed time intact.
+This method captures a fresh start timestamp, while keeping the previous elapsed time intact.

 Resumes timing after a pause.